 If you're looking to have an incredible teach abroad adventure, you really can't go wrong with China.
 Hike the Great Wall, learn Chinese, try new and exciting food, and work with students who are incredibly excited to have you.
 What's not to love?!
 The Chinese teach abroad industry is booming, and with more jobs than there are teachers, it's almost too easy to get an amazing job teaching abroad in China.

 After five years of living and working in China, I've become a bit of an expert when it comes to teaching abroad in China.
-I spent a year teaching at a Chinese high schooler in "the middle of nowhere", China working with 1,000 crazy high schoolers!
-I spent two years working as a college counselor in Beijing, helping Chinese high school students apply for college in the USA.
+I spent a year teaching at a high school in rural China, working with around 1,000 excited students!
+I also spent two years working as a college counselor in Beijing, helping Chinese high school students apply for college in the USA.
 I've taught little kids at training centers, worked at a public primary school, taught business English to marketing directors at a local company, and even served as a glorified English babysitter to a few four-year-olds.
 No matter what job you're interested in, I've got you covered!

 Whether you're passionate about finding a job in China, or just a bit curious to learn more, I've created the ultimate guide for teaching abroad in China!
 Here we'll go over what types of jobs you can apply to, the qualifications you need, how to go about applying, and typical salaries and benefits to expect.
 We'll also go over some of the best cities and teaching opportunities to consider when you apply.